ErwinRieger/ddprint/README.rst

 The process that is to be controlled is the process of extruding plastic.

-This includes the feeder, a bowden tube (*) and the hotend with its heater, lets call this the *extruder*.
+The extrusion system includes the feeder, a bowden tube (*) and the hotend with its heater, lets call this system the *extruder*.

 Most FDM printers have no feedback on the extruder part of the printer - they are running *open loop*.